fernandoPalluzzi/tmsClassifier/README.md

 10 0.860 0.890 0.5860000 0.5800000 0.5900000       DLB     C1   M  78
 ```

-If TMS data contain missing values (`NA`), they can be inputed with the `tmsClassifier` command:
+If TMS data contain missing values (`NA`), they can be inputed with the `tmsImpute` command:

 ```{r, eval = FALSE}
 tms <- tmsImpute(tms.withNA)
 ```

-yielding the input data with imputed missing values.
+yielding the input dataset with imputed missing values.

 ##  TMS regression parameters

 If TMS data do not contain missing values, it can be used to generate TMS regression coefficients.
-This matrix is used as input for subject diagnosis prediction and other tmsClassifier functions.
+This matrix is used as input for subject diagnosis prediction and other **tmsClassifier** functions.
 For each subject, TMS indicators (SICI-ICF, SAI, LICI) are modeled as polynomial functions of time (t), in the form y ~ poly(t).
 This function estimates two parameters for SICI (SICI = bs0 + bs\*t), two parameters for ICF (ICF = bi0 + bi\*t), three parameters for SAI (SAI = b0 + b1\*t + b2\*t^2), and two parameters for LICI (LICI = a0 + a1\*t).
 Regression coefficients can be generated using the command:

 ```{r, eval = FALSE}
 # No covariates adjustment